ryanyee3/plate_discipline_code/README.md

 # Evaluating plate discipline in Major League Baseball with Bayesian Additive Regression Trees

-This repository contains code from the paper \textit{Evaluating plate discipline in Major League Baseball with Bayesian Additive Regression Trees}.
+This repository contains code from the paper *Evaluating plate discipline in Major League Baseball with Bayesian Additive Regression Trees*.

 ## Data